 The power and grace of the fighters is impressive and bouts come thick and fast with around 20 separate fights on each programme.
-Bouts are fought over five, two-minute rounds, with the pace visibly picking up until the last round when the intensity of the fighters – and the crowd – becomes electric, all backed by the exotic, rhythmical music played by the oboes and drums of the muay Thai band.
+Bouts are fought over 5 2-minute rounds, with the pace visibly picking up until the last round when the intensity of the fighters – and the crowd – becomes electric, all backed by the exotic, rhythmical music played by the oboes and drums of the muay Thai band.

 - Damnoen Saduak Floating Market Tour